Axobot-org/Axobot/docs/fun.rst

 I assume you know Thanos from the Avengers series.
 If not, to make it short, he's a bad guy who decided to kill half the universe with a single snap of his finger.

-Well, if you want to know if you will be spared by this guy or not, check out the great oracle Zbot!
+Well, if you want to know if you will be spared by this guy or not, check out the great oracle Axobot!

 Tip